Chris Hipkins: Standing for parliament (2008)

-Hipkins was selected to stand in the Labour-held seat of Rimutaka (renamed Remutaka in 2020 following a 2016 Treaty of Waitangi settlement) in the 2008 general election, following the retirement of the sitting MP Paul Swain.
-He contested the Labour selection over trade unionist Paul Chalmers, who had Swain's support.
-His selection was part of Prime Minister Helen Clark's intention to rejuvenate the party with 29-year-old Hipkins winning against the 54-year-old Chalmers.
+Hipkins was selected to stand in the Labour-held seat of Rimutaka (renamed Remutaka in 2020) in the 2008 general election, following the retirement of the sitting MP Paul Swain.
+He contested the Labour Party selection over trade unionist Paul Chalmers, who had Swain's support.
+His selection was part of Prime Minister Helen Clark's intention to rejuvenate the party, with 29-year-old Hipkins winning against the 54-year-old Chalmers.
 In his first election, Hipkins won the seat with a modest majority of 753.

 First term (2008–2011)

-For the first nine years of Hipkins's parliamentary career, Labour formed the Official Opposition.
+For the first nine years of Hipkins's parliamentary career, Labour was the Official Opposition.
 Hipkins's maiden speech set out his interest in education policy.
 In his first term, Hipkins was the Labour spokesperson for internal affairs and a member of parliamentary committees for government administration, local government and environment, and transport and infrastructure.

 In May 2010, his Electricity (Renewable Preference) Amendment Bill was drawn from the member's ballot.
-The bill would have reinstated a ban on the thermal generation of electricity which had been imposed by the previous Labour Government in September 2008 before being repealed by the incoming National Government in December 2008, but was defeated at its first reading in June.
+The bill would have reinstated a ban on the thermal generation of electricity, which had been imposed by the previous Labour Government in September 2008 before being repealed by the incoming National Government in December 2008, but was defeated at its first reading in June.

 Second term (2011–2014)

-During the 2011 general election, Hipkins retained the Rimutaka electorate by an increased margin of 3,286 votes.
+In the 2011 general election, Hipkins retained the Rimutaka electorate by an increased margin of 3,286 votes.

-In Hipkins's second term, he was promoted into Labour's shadow Cabinet as spokesperson for state services and education under new leader, David Shearer.
+In his second term, Hipkins was promoted into Labour's shadow Cabinet as spokesperson for state services and education under new leader David Shearer.
 He also became the Labour Party's chief whip for the first time.
 As education spokesperson, Hipkins was outspoken in his opposition to the National Government's implementation of charter schools in New Zealand and closure of schools in Christchurch following the destructive 2011 earthquake.
 Hipkins continued as education spokesperson under Shearer's successor, David Cunliffe.

 In April 2013, Hipkins voted in favour of the Marriage (Definition of Marriage) Amendment Bill, which legalised same-sex marriage in New Zealand.

 Third term (2014–2017)

-During the 2014 general election, Hipkins retained Rimutaka by a margin of 6,664 votes.
+In the 2014 general election, Hipkins retained Rimutaka by a margin of 6,664 votes.
 In his third term, Hipkins continued as education spokesperson and additionally served as shadow leader of the House under leaders Andrew Little and Ardern.
 In late 2015, Hipkins received veiled threats, including a death threat, for voicing his concerns about a billboard advertising "cut-price" guns.

-In April 2016, his Education (Charter Schools Abolition) Amendment Bill was drawn from the members' ballot.
-It was defeated at its first reading in November.
+In April 2016, his Education (Charter Schools Abolition) Amendment Bill was drawn from the members' ballot, but was defeated at its first reading in November.